threefoldfoundation/books/content/mytwin/skills/creativity/creativity_metaverse.md

 - Q1 2023:
     - authentication with our freeflow twin
     - everyone can expand the metaverse starting from their twin
-    - integrated education & e-commerce capabilities
+    - integrated education & ecommerce capabilities
     - use digital currencies for developing your own metaverse experiences
 - Q2 2023
     - the introduction of OurVerse Token (OVT) which allows anyone to earn money by expanding the metaverse